 You will be taken back to the Dashboard view, where your application will be visible.
 Click on your application to start filling it in.
-You will use the menu on the left-hand side to navigate through different parts of the application form.
-Please note that the indicated maximum number of characters for text fields also includes spaces.
-These numbers are also visible in Jems.
-In many places you will see a picture of a garbage bin (Picture 5.).
-By clicking it you can delete rows from your application form if needed.
+You will use the menu on the left-hand side to navigate through different parts of the application form (Picture 5.).
+The picture features the full menu.
+There will be less items in the menu for the first step application.